Flying taxi firm Lilium receives EU approval for its electric jets

 - Air taxi firm Lilium has been granted EU approval to design and operate its electric vertical takeoff and landing vehicles globally.

-- The German firm was granted "Design and Organization Award" by the EASA, the European aviation safety agency.
+- Lilium was awarded "Design Organization Approval" by the European Union Aviation Safety Agency.

 - It's a key milestone for the industry, which has been working for several years to get such vehicles ready for commercialization.